-Precut Glass Wafers are an accessory glass component used in the Glass Fusion process.
-Go Fusing's precut glass wafer shapes are made from original Spectrum glass formulas that are COE 96 compatible glass powder.
+Precut Glass Wafer Shapes are an accessory glass component used in the Glass Fusion process.
+Go Fusing's precut glass wafer shapes are fusible glass shapes made from original Spectrum glass formulas that are now known as COE 96 Oceanside Compatible glass powder.
 Our line of COE 96 compatible glass wafer shapes are precut from a sheet of glass adhesive.
 Then a layer of glass powder is bonded to each side of the precut shape during a heating cycle up to around 160 to 180 degrees Fahrenheit.
 After cooling the shapes, they become firm.
 Once hardened they are then referred to as a glass wafer.

 What is the Advantage of using a COE 96 Glass Wafer versus a Precut Glass Shape?

 - You can cut the wafers with scissors or a razor knife to customize the shape to your fused glass design.

 - A precut wafer is not more than 1 mm in thickness so they add very little volume or weight to your design.

 Examples: Making a light weight Christmas ornament or cutting designs in half to make more or a custom layout.

 - You can easily customize the color and shading of a glass wafer by adding a light layer of COE 96 glass powder frit.

 Example: Adding a green powder to just the stem area of a pumpkin.

 - You can add a shimmery effect by sifting mica powder over a wafer, with or without adding clear powder

 - You can overlay or stack glass wafers to intensify color or create a unique design story.